AIP and Paleo Travel | Disney World With Food Allergies

 Walt Disney World is one of my first loves.
 The rides, the nostalgia, the Disney magic, and of course, the food.
 I don’t know which I loved more as a kid visiting Disney… the actual Mickey or a Mickey pretzel.
-Things have changed drastically and I’ve gone from gluten-free, to full on AIP and then some.
+Things have changed drastically and I’ve gone from gluten-free, to nightshade and then some.
 So when my awesome in-laws announced that we’d be going to Disney, I had to come up with a game plan to navigate Disney World with food allergies.

 I’ve done Disney gluten-free before, and anyone who is gluten-free can tell you that it fairly do-able these days.
-Disney is incredibly accommodating, but full on AIP?
+Disney is incredibly accommodating, but full on paleo?
 That was more of a challenge and far more restricting.
 Lucky for me, food prep and planning is another love of mine.

 With planning, prep, and some Disney magic, I managed to go three days full AIP and never once felt anything but amazing.